 Posted resumes will be visible to anyone who visits the site, so limit the contact information and details that you include.
 Anyone, including your current boss, can view your resume on Craigslist if you post it there.

 Read the CyberSafe resume article for tips on methods to use to protect your privacy while enabling your job search, Guide to a Stealthy — and Successful — Secret Job Search, and use the contact information sources described in To Be Hired, Be Reachable – How to Safely Publish Your Contact Information on LinkedIn.

 When care is taken, Craigslist can be extremely useful for job hunting.

 Finding the “Right” Craigslist

-If you can’t find the job you want in the craigslist for your location, check the locations on the home page to see the craigslists available for nearby locations.
+If you can’t find the job you want in the Craigslist for your location, check the locations on the home page to see the Craigslist available for nearby locations.